Navabharth-Technologies/NAVABHARATHA/README.md

-# Navabharath Technologies Website
+# Navabharatha  Website

-This is a static HTML/CSS/JS website for Navabharath Technologies, designed based on the provided Figma mockup.
+This is a static HTML/CSS/JS website for Navabharatha, designed based on the provided Figma mockup.

 ## Project Structure